This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Lean-to greenhouses with flat roofs

-You can also choose to have your greenhouse attached to another structure, such as a pre-existing shed or your house.
+You can also attach your greenhouse to another structure, such as a pre-existing shed or house.

 The disadvantage is that the structure may shade your greenhouse significantly, limiting how much light will reach your plants and affecting how warm the building gets.